alisaifee/coredis/docs/source/compatibility.rst

 MSETNX
 ******

-Set multiple keys to multiple values, only if none of the keys exist
+Atomically modifies the string values of one or more keys only when all keys don't exist.

 - Documentation: `MSETNX <https://redis.io/commands/msetnx>`_
 - Implementation: :meth:`~coredis.Redis.msetnx`